oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/AEX/JHR.md

 JHR is more to the general knowledge, and SASHuan is there to fill JHR's gap on Chemistry.
 And it's specifically **organic chemistry**, **thermochemistry**, **rate of reaction**, **acid-base reactions and salting**, **nitration**, and **stoichiometry**.

+## Trivia

+- He's the very first one of MWS btw.
+- He's quite deluxe compared to the rest.
+	- A lot of features are exclusive to him, like the fact that he has better swings.
+- He's not sexist, just a bit antisocial.

 #airconditioner